NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 #### Setup hooks {#setup-hooks}

-- `eggUnpackhook` to move an egg to the correct folder so it can be installed with the `eggInstallHook`
 - `flitBuildHook` to build a wheel using `flit`.
 - `pipBuildHook` to build a wheel using `pip` and PEP 517.
 Note a build system (e.g. `setuptools` or `flit`) should still be added as `nativeBuildInput`.